salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.Conflicts.Actions

-- Re-run the command with --ignore-conflicts if you want to overwrite the remote changes
+- To overwrite the remote changes, rerun this command with the --ignore-conflicts flag.

 - Retrieve the changes with --ignore-conflicts if you want to overwrite the local changes